 Many people say they don’t have enough money to save, have an emergency fund, or invest.
-Their reason is that they don’t have the money to save more.
+Their reason is that they don’t have the excess money to save more.
 If you have a hard time saving, paying yourself first could be the ultimate hack to start saving more!

 What Do You Mean With Paying Yourself First?

 Paying yourself first can have many forms, but it basically means that you are paying yourself as soon as you receive your paycheck (or are making your profit if you own a business).
-You can do this by putting a predefined amount into your savings account or pay off a predefined amount towards your debt.
+You can do this by putting a predefined amount into your savings account or paying off a predefined amount towards your debt.

 The most important thing is that you are doing it first.
 Think of your savings (or debt) as the first bill you are paying each month.
 Prioritize it as the first thing you pay every month.
 It makes sure that it is no longer a desire, something you want, but something you are actually doing.